 Before filing for divorce, most individuals want to know how long the process will take.
 In all reality, there is no “standard” for how long a divorce takes.
 The length of the process depends on a number of different factors.
 The length of time a divorce takes is based on:

 Even so, there are several ways you can expedite the divorce process.
 If you want to make the experience as quick and painless as possible, then you and your spouse will need to come to an agreement on several issues, including property and debt, parenting time and decision-making, child and spousal support, health and life insurance, and any other issues specific to your case.
 Likewise, making sure that you first meet your state’s residency requirements and that your papers are correct and complete when filing will make the process move more efficiently.
-If you choose to do so, working with a knowledgeable attorney, like Knies, Helland & McPherson, can help.
+If you choose to do so, working with a knowledgeable firm like Knies, Helland & McPherson, can help.

 Many couples are tempted to file for divorce on their own using court-provided documents and information.
 While going this route can work in some cases, it is typically in your best interest to hire an attorney to represent your interests or to ensure that the agreement that you craft is thorough.
 An attorney can: